How to Change Root Password in Ubuntu in 2026

 How to Change Root Password in Ubuntu

-Step 1: Access the Root Account
+Step 1: Gain Root Access

 sudo -i